 At some point, nearly everyone needs to take time away from work to deal with a serious personal or family illness, or to care for a new child.
 But too often, working people are forced to lose the income they depend on to make ends meet in order to provide care for themselves or a family member.
 New Hampshire needs a strong workforce to keep our economy growing.
 Caregiving duties are one of the biggest barriers keeping qualified workers out of the labor market.

-House Bill 628 is currently before lawmakers and would establish a family and medical leave insurance program in New Hampshire.
-Funded through employee payroll deductions of about $5 a week, the program would provide workers with up to 12 weeks a year of leave with partial, temporary wage replacement when they need to take time out to care for themselves or a family member.
+House Bill 628 has been before lawmakers since January 2017, and would establish a family and medical leave insurance program in New Hampshire.
+Funded through employee payroll deductions of 0.67% of earnings, the program would provide workers with up to 6 weeks a year of leave with partial, temporary wage replacement when they need to take time out to care for themselves or a family member.

 Here are the facts:

-- Paid leave helps keep aging workers in the workforce, increases the odds of success for workers recovering from substance abuse, and leads to higher workforce participation among new parents
+- Paid leave helps keep aging workers in the workforce, increases the odds of success for workers recovering from substance use disorder, and leads to higher workforce participation among new parents;

 - Only one-third of New Hampshire’s workers currently have access to paid family and medical leave, leaving the majority of Granite Staters without the security of knowing they can earn a living and care for an ill or newborn family member